Tdelaselle/Multi-Detec/README.md

 ## About

-This package was written and documented by Théotime de la Selle.
+This package was created and documented by Théotime de la Selle.
 Any contributions are very welcomed.

 This work was supported by the french ANR project _e-Warnings_ (ANR-19-CE42-001).